|Available teaching periods||Delivery mode||Location|

 Basic knowledge of internet browsers, Microsoft Office or similar program packages.

-Apart from acquiring a laboratory coat and safety glasses, there are no specific costs associated with this unit.
+Apart from acquiring a laboratory coat and the Practical Notes 2023, there are no specific costs associated with this unit.

 Work placement, internships or practicums